Learning Outcomes

 Environmental searches are increasingly important, especially for commercial leases.
 They reveal:

-- Proximity to landfill or hazardous sites
+- Proximity to landfills or industrial processes

 Key Term: environmental search